Gitamol123/Amol-Demo/README.md

 # Amol-Demo
-this is my first git repository.Author - Amol Jain.
+this is my first git repository.
+Author - Amol Jain.